-How to throw a work baby shower when a coworker is expecting
+How to throw a work baby shower for a coworker: 9 ideas

 If you want to give your coworker the best party possible, read on for how to throw a work baby shower.
 Unlike a personal celebration, a work baby shower should follow some key guidelines to remain appropriate and doable.